xinwenfu/VChat_GTER_CodeReuse/README.md

 	# Example
 	# telnet 127.0.0.1 9999
 	```
-   * Once you have connected, try running the ```HELP``` command, this will give us some information regarding the available commands the server processes and the arguments they take.
-This provides us a starting point for our [*fuzzing*](https://owasp.org/www-community/Fuzzing) work.
+   * Once you have connected, try running the ```HELP``` command.
+This will give us some information regarding the available commands the server processes and the arguments they take.
+This provides us with a starting point for our [*fuzzing*](https://owasp.org/www-community/Fuzzing) work.
    * Exit with ```CTL+]```
    * An example is shown below.

 		![Telnet](Images/Telnet.png)

 4. **Linux**: We can try a few inputs to the *GTER* command and see if we can get any information.
-Simply type *GTER* followed by some additional input as shown below.
+Type *GTER* followed by some additional input, as shown below.
 For more information on the GTER command's overflow, please refer to the [previous document](https://github.com/DaintyJet/VChat_GTER_EggHunter).

 	![Telnet](Images/Telnet2.png)

 ### Writing Shell Code
-This section covers the process used when writing the initial shellcode we will use to create a socket connection and bind it to the input/output of a Windows shell creating a reverse shell.
+This section covers the process used when writing the initial shellcode, which we will use to create a socket connection and bind it to the input/output of a Windows shell, creating a reverse shell.
 #### Windows API/System Calls
 Operating systems do not expose the underlying systems and functionality directly to user space applications.
-The necessary functions required by most applications may be exposed through [systemcalls](https://learn.microsoft.com/en-us/cpp/c-runtime-library/system-calls?view=msvc-170#see-also), this is done all major operating systems including [Linux/Unix](https://man7.org/linux/man-pages/man2/syscalls.2.html) and Windows systems.
+The necessary functions required by most applications may be exposed through [systemcalls](https://learn.microsoft.com/en-us/cpp/c-runtime-library/system-calls?view=msvc-170#see-also); this is done in all major operating systems, including [Linux/Unix](https://man7.org/linux/man-pages/man2/syscalls.2.html) and Windows systems.
 In either case when writing programs we often do not interface directly with the system calls, we use wrapper functions or an **API** implemented in one of a language's libraries.
 This is done to simplify their use, loading the arguments into the correct registers before the system call is made and the transition to kernel space is performed.
-This means that if we are able to locate where in memory these library functions are loaded, we can inject the necessary arguments onto the stack in order to make a call or jump to the address of the API function *reusing* code that already exists in memory.
+This means that if we are able to locate where in memory these library functions are loaded, we can inject the necessary arguments onto the stack to make a call or jump to the address of the API function *reusing* code that already exists in memory.
 We can chain these function calls together in order to gain the same effect as a much larger payload that would normally include the necessary instructions to perform the system calls in the shellcode.

 The shellcode we could write, or in our case generate with `msfvenom`, often contains calls to a few notable *API* functions.
 These are some of these are listed below.